 b.
 Whether the applicant landlord qualifies to provide only half the Additional Rental Relief, on the basis of financial hardship.

-There is no application fee and the application must be supported by information and documents required by the Registrar’s directives, which have not been released by MinLaw and Parliament yet.
+There is no application fee and the application must be supported by information and documents required by the Registrar’s directives which can be accessed here.

 How can the tenant show a substantial drop in average monthly revenue if the tenant had commenced business only after 1 April 2019?

 If the tenant had commenced business after 1 April 2019, the point of comparison will be against the period from the date of commencement of business to 24 March 2020 (both dates inclusive) to ascertain the decrease of 35% or more.